CSCfi/csc-user-guide/docs/apps/palm.md

 ## Available

 PALM is available on [Puhti, Mahti and LUMI](../computing/available-systems.md) servers.
-Versions available are listed when running the installation script.
-See below.
+Versions available are listed when running the installation script, see below.

 ## Usage